capri-docking/capri-docking.github.io/events/index.md

 <hr>
 # Registration

-Registration for the 7th edition of the CAPRI evaluation meeting in Hinxton is now **closed**.
+Registration for the 7th edition of the CAPRI evaluation meeting in Hinxton is open.

 The registration fee for participants is set to £260 which includes: